-Gourmet Food Markets of Paris.
-We love exploring the food markets of the City of Food, and they're found throughout the city — even in the quiet suburbs.
-So, by exploring the markets we also explore the city.
+In this article we'll help you unravel the wonder of food in Paris!
+We love exploring the gourmet food markets of the City of Food.
+And it's easy to do since they're found throughout the city — even in the quiet suburbs.
+By exploring the markets we also explore the city.

-We were thrilled to find out that even the signs at the fish stalls indicate where the fish is from (what ocean or sea and what part of it) and how it was caught: line-caught being the preferred method.
+We were thrilled to find out that even the signs at the fish stalls indicate where the fish is from (what ocean or sea and what part of the ocean or sea) and how it was caught: line-caught being the preferred method.

 We had a chance to delve deep into one of the gourmet food markets, the covered market at Puteaux on a tour with our Paris foodie pal and French market expert, Rebekah.
 We've included an excerpt from our book below, where you can discover the secrets and intricacies of French food.
 When we call them gourmet food markets we don't mean fancy, expensive food, we mean the luscious, high-quality foods Parisians eat every day.

 Here's an idea — when you're in Paris why not go on your own tour with Rebekah?
 This is a real Paris Insiders Secret and the best way we know of to learn about the amazing French food to be found in Paris.

 The scent of roasting chicken wafts towards us as we near the market.